bocoup/web-platform-contribution-guide/_sources/glossary.rst.txt

         content in a specification that contains requirements or is referenced by something that is normative.

     Non-normative
-        content in a specification that is not normative, e.g. examples or statements of fact.
+        content in a specification that is not normative, such as examples or statements of fact.

     Prose
         written words.